Stroke & Vascular Disorders

 • Surgical approach is reserved for failure of endovascular therapy. |

-The definitive treatment of any arterial-venous fistula is obliteration of the abnormal connection.
+The definitive treatment of any arterial-venous fistula is the obliteration of the abnormal connection.
 There are four methods of treatment: conservative, endovascular, stereotactic radiation, and surgical.
-The type of fistula often determines the treatment of choice but there still is no randomized clinical trial evaluating the optimal approach.
+The type of carotid-cavernous sinus fistulas often guides the chosen treatment, but the optimal approach is still unknown.

-Conservative management alone may be successful even without thrombosis or closure of the indirect fistula.
-For example, one series found that 82% of patients (39 of 48) recovered or significantly improved with conservative treatment (26).
-However, a retrograde venous drainage pattern diagnosed by angiography raises the risk of intracerebral hemorrhage and mortality by 30% if the closure is delayed (35).
+Conservative management alone may succeed even without thrombosis or closure of the indirect carotid-cavernous fistula.
+For example, one series found that 82% of patients (39 of 48) recovered or significantly improved with conservative treatment (27).
+However, closure delay of a retrograde venous drainage pattern increases the risk of intracerebral hemorrhage and mortality by 30% (36).

 Endovascular treatment.
 Endovascular treatment is the primary means of treating carotid-cavernous sinus fistulas.
-The surgical intervention is reserved for failures.
-Direct and indirect fistulas can be closed either by transarterial or transvenous routes, or a combination.
-The endovascular modalities include coils, stents, flow diverters, liquid embolics, particles, carotid sacrifice, detachable balloons, a vascular micro-plug, or combinations of these (08).
+The surgical intervention is reserved for endovascular failure.
+Direct and indirect carotid-cavernous sinus fistulas can be closed by transarterial or transvenous routes, or a combination.
+The endovascular modalities include coils, stents, flow diverters, liquid embolic material, carotid sacrifice, detachable balloons, a vascular micro-plug, or combinations of these (09).

-Direct fistulas are usually closed by a transarterial coiling.
-Occasionally, a stent is need to prevent the coil from falling into the parent vessel (67).
-In a series of 172 patients with direct fistulas, endovascular occlusion rate was 94%, with a 70% rate of preservation of the carotid artery (19).
+Direct carotid-cavernous sinus fistulas are usually closed by transarterial coiling, with or without a supportive stent (68).
+In a series of 172 patients with direct carotid-cavernous sinus fistulas, the endovascular occlusion rate was 94%, with a 70% rate of sparing the carotid artery (20).
 Mortality and morbidity were 0.6% and 2.4%, respectively.

-Indirect fistulas are challenging to treat because of multiple feeding vessels, that are often small, tortuous, and difficult to reach.
+Indirect carotid-cavernous sinus fistulas are challenging to treat because the feeding vessels may be multiple, small, tortuous, or difficult to reach.
 The transvenous approach via the inferior petrosal sinus is the preferred route.
-Other options include the superior petrosal sinus, basilar plexus, pterygoid plexus, the facial vein, or even a direct puncture of the dilated superior ophthalmic vein or percutaneous access to the facial vein with ultrasound guidance (64; 60; 61; 104; 70; 23; 103; 57; 03).
-Coils, liquid embolics, or particles are used for embolization.
-Robotic surgery has been used to embolize an indirect fistula (46).
+Other options include the superior petrosal sinus, basilar plexus, pterygoid plexus, the facial vein, or even a direct puncture of the dilated superior ophthalmic vein or percutaneous access to the facial vein with ultrasound guidance (65; 61; 62; 106; 71; 24; 105; 58; 03).
+Coils or liquid agents are used for embolization.
+Robotic surgery can facilitate the embolization of indirect carotid-cavernous sinus fistulas (47).

 Occasionally, a tortuous carotid artery limits the endovascular access to the fistula.
-An alternative modality to treat indirect fistulas in patients with contraindications for endovascular approach is endoscopic endonasal orbital apex decompression (87).
+Another approach to indirect carotid-cavernous sinus fistulas, when the endovascular treatment is contraindicated, is the endoscopic endonasal orbital apex decompression (88).

-A direct fistula can be closed by sacrificing the carotid artery.
-Safety of the procedure is tested preoperatively by transient carotid artery occlusion.
-With the patient awake, under continuous clinical observation, the carotid artery is occluded for 15 minutes by balloon inflation.
-A nuclear perfusion study is performed afterwards.
-If the clinical and perfusion testing confirm robust collaterals, the artery may be sacrificed safely.
+A direct carotid-cavernous sinus fistula can be closed by sacrificing the carotid artery.
+The feasibility of this procedure is tested preoperatively by transient balloon occlusion of the carotid artery followed by a nuclear perfusion study to determine the robustness of the collaterals.

 Surgical treatment.
-Surgical closure of the fistula involves posterior orbitotomy or craniotomy to gain access to the cavernous sinus (78; 82; 68; 88).
-In a series of 19 patients who failed endovascular treatment, 100% of the carotid-cavernous fistulas were closed with direct surgery.
-However, three patients (16%) required a graft to bypass the trapped intracavernous carotid artery, and approximately 26% of procedures required sacrifice of the internal carotid artery or a bypass graft (97).
+Access to the cavernous sinus involves posterior orbitotomy or craniotomy (79; 83; 69; 89).
+In a series of 19 patients who failed endovascular treatment, direct surgery closed 100% of the carotid-cavernous sinus fistulas.
+However, three patients (16%) required a graft to bypass the trapped intracavernous carotid artery, and in approximately 26% of procedures, the internal carotid artery or bypass graft was sacrificed (99).

 Radiotherapy.
-Targeted radiotherapy with gamma knife or X-Knife® triggers thrombosis and occlusion of the fistula.
-The closure rate for 22 indirect fistulas was 90.9%, with no recurrences during follow-up up to 14 years.
-However, improvement may take on average 2.4 months, and complete occlusion may take 7.5 months (05).
-This latency is consistent with other similar studies (80; 74; 20).
+Targeted radiotherapy with gamma knife or X-Knife® triggers thrombosis and occlusion of the carotid-cavernous sinus fistulas.
+The closure rate for 22 indirect carotid-cavernous fistulas was 90.9%, with no recurrences during follow-up up to 14 years.
+However, improvement may take an average of 2.4 months, and complete occlusion takes approximately 7.5 months (06).
+This latency is similar to other studies (81; 75; 21).

 Complication rates depend on the radiotherapeutic modality.
-In one study, X-Knife® delivered higher radiation doses to the lens, optic nerve, optic chiasm, and brainstem compared to gamma knife (75).
-Stereotactic radiotherapy closed only a third of posttraumatic direct fistulas (05).
-In a retrospective study of 18 cases, at two years, 83% of patients had total obliteration of the direct carotid-cavernous fistula with stereotactic radiosurgery (76).
+In one study, X-Knife® delivered higher radiation doses to the lens, optic nerve, optic chiasm, and brainstem than gamma knife (76).
+Stereotactic radiotherapy closed only a third of posttraumatic direct carotid-cavernous fistulas (06).
+In a retrospective study of 18 cases, stereotactic radiosurgery achieved total obliteration of direct carotid-cavernous sinus fistulas in 83% of patients at 2 years (77).

 Patients with impaired renal function.
-Renal dysfunction may aggravate following use of contrast during endovascular treatment.
+Renal dysfunction may aggravate due to contrast use during an endovascular procedure.
 The risks and benefits must be weighed carefully and discussed with the patient and family.
 Radiotherapy may be an option.

-Women may develop indirect carotid-cavernous fistulas during pregnancy or post-partum due to increased risk of cavernous sinus thrombosis (96).
-In addition, the hemodynamic changes during pregnancy may explain reopening of a previously resolved direct carotid-cavernous fistula.
-The backflow to the cortical veins led to intracerebral hemorrhage and hemiplegia (56).
+Women may develop indirect carotid-cavernous sinus fistulas during pregnancy or postpartum due to cavernous sinus thrombosis (98).
+Additionally, the hemodynamic changes during pregnancy may explain the reopening of a previously resolved direct carotid-cavernous sinus fistula.
+Backflow to the cortical veins may lead to intracerebral hemorrhage and hemiplegia (57).

 All contributors' financial relationships have been reviewed and mitigated to ensure that this and every other article is free from commercial bias.